ElinVoss/omnimeta-saga-universe/archives/5th.md

 ### **Tier 1: Git Repository (The Master Brain System)**

-- **What it contains:** All files needed to fully understand and operate The Line That Holds saga
+- **What it contains:** All files needed to fully understand and operate Grip That Holds saga
 - **How it's organized:** Directories structured so that any new AI session can clone it and instantly understand the complete story, without any history of how it evolved
 - **Files within:**
     - **01_Foundation:** World canon, magic system, terminology, physics (all innocent + guilty frames)